danielsaidi/GestureButton/Sources/GestureButton/GestureButton.docc/GestureButton.md

 # ``GestureButton``

-GestureButton is a SwiftUI button that can handle many different gestures.
+GestureButton is a SwiftUI button that can trigger many different gesture actions.

 ![GestureButton Logo](Logo_rounded)

-You can use a ``GestureButton/GestureButton`` just like a regular view, and specify custom actions for any gesture that you want to handle:
+You can use a ``GestureButton/GestureButton`` just like a regular `Button`, but specify different actions for different gestures that you want to handle:

 ```swift
 struct MyView: View {